lanyetc/pacific-legal-lsat/README.md

 Triggers are the arrows in the graph because they describe where to go and what to do every time a user selects an answer.
 For example, "If option A is selected, go to question 2, otherwise if option B is selected, go to question 3".
 In general, a trigger contains 3 main pieces of information:
 1. expectedResponses - one or more options that the user chooses to answer a question.
 2. results - given this response, we may want to provide some feedback.
 It can be a reply in the chat, a more detailed result that will be revealed on the results page, or a todo item.
 3. action - given this response to this question, what should be shown to the user next?
-Either the another question, or the results page.
+Either another question, or the results page.

 Note: A single trigger "points" to a single next message, but naturally, a question might have many possible next messages, depending on the answer.
 It follows that questions can have one or more triggers.